“On-net” and “off-net” describe two of the ways that SkyMesh delivers an NBN service to you.

 If you connect your computer to the Network Termination Device, you will need to enter a username and password to connect to the Internet.
 This might require setting up a ‘PPP dial’, and we’ve included a quick guide to setting up a PPP dial on Windows and Apple operating systems after the jump.

 Connecting your computer directly to the Network Termination Device is an important part of an ‘isolation test’, and we’ll go into more depth on what that means and why it’s important in the near future.
-An isolation test allows you test the stability and speed of your network without interference from third-party equipment.
+An isolation test allows you to test the stability and speed of your network without interference from third-party equipment.
 This makes it possible to accurately test the performance of your nbn service.

 You would need to use a PPP dial if: